Haufe-Lexware/wicked.haufe.io/doc/development-environment.md

 ```

 In case you started `docker-compose` without the `-d`, you will have to run the `docker-compose down` command from a different terminal window, or you can stop the processes by pressing `Ctrl-C` (this will not take the virtual network down though).

+#### Kong configuration

+Note that you don't need to configure Kong at all currently.
+This happens as soon as (a) the Portal API, and (b) the Kong Adapter have successfully bootstrapped.
+The Kong Adapter will investigate how Kong is configured and will adapt accordingly.

+**BEWARE:** If you wire an existing Kong installation to Wicked, Wicked **will overwrite the entire Kong configuration**.
+Wicked assumes it can do as it pleases with Kong!